 The most important of these is sabr (patience).
-Al-Bukhaari and Muslim report that the Prophet [an error occurred while processing this directive] (peace and blessings of Allaah be upon him) said: No one is given any gift greater and more bountiful than patience.
+Al-Bukhaari and Muslim report that the Prophet (peace and blessings of Allaah be upon him) said: No one is given any gift greater and more bountiful than patience.
 (Reported by al-Bukhaari in Kitaab al-Zakaah, Baab al-Istifaaf an al-masalah; and by Muslim in Kitaab al-Zakaah, Baab Fadl al-Taaffuf wal-Sabr).
 The greatest patience comes at the onset of a disaster, and if something unexpected befalls a man, the disaster will overwhelm him and he will lose his steadfastness, if he does not have patience.

 Think about what Ibn al-Jawzi (may Allaah have mercy on him) said: I saw an old man, nearly eighty years old, who always used to come to jamaaah prayers.
 A son of his daughter died, and he said, No one should pray to Allaah any more, because He does not respond.
 Then he said, Allaah is stubborn and does not leave us a son.
 (Al-Thabaat ind al-Mawt by Ibn al-Jawzi, p.
 34).
 Exalted be Allaah far above what he said.